joakim/calendar/FAQ.md

 ### Why not 12/13/10 months?

-12 "months" of exactly 30 common days would be possible in this calendar.
+12 "months" of exactly 30 calendar days would be possible in this calendar.
 However, one would lose the advantages gained by dividing the "month" into an integer number of "weeks" of `3 * 3` days.
 One would also need 12 new names to avoid confusion with the traditional 12 months.

-10 "months" of 36 common days isn't cleanly divisible by 4 – a quarter would not have an integer number of "months".
+10 "months" of 36 calendar days is not cleanly divisible by 4 – a quarter would not have an integer number of "months".
 Other divisions of 360 are either incompatible with 4 quarters and 9-day "weeks" (important features of this calendar) or produce too large or too small "months".

 ### Why intercalary quarter days?